squashql/squashql/QUERY.md

 ## Filtering

 Queries can be filtered by using Criteria class.

+### WHERE - filtering records

 A Criteria instance can contain a condition on a single field and can be build as so:
 ```typescript
 import { criterion } from "@squashql/squashql-js"
 const criteria = criterion("col2", eq("c"));